Uber and Yandex to combine ride-hailing in Russia and beyond

 Yandex.Taxi, which was founded in 2011, is active in 127 cities across the region.
 Uber, founded in 2009, is active in 16 cities in Russia and five cities in Azerbaijan, Belarus and Kazakhstan.
 Uber does not now operate in Armenia or Georgia.

+Russia's federal anti-monopoly regulator said the deal could pose risks to competition and a thorough analysis was needed before it could be approved, local news agencies reported.

-Following completion of the deal, passengers will be able to continue to use either Yandex or Uber apps.
-The driver apps of the two companies will be integrated into a single app for greater efficiency, they said.
+Following completion, passengers will be able to continue to use either Yandex or Uber apps.
+The driver apps of the two companies will be integrated into a single app for greater efficiency, the companies said.

 Uber operates in nearly 600 cities worldwide.

-Reporting by Eric Auchard in Frankfurt and Anastasia Teterevleva, Maria Kiselyova and Anna Pruchnicka in Moscow; Editing by Keith Weir
+Reporting by Eric Auchard in Frankfurt and Anastasia Teterevleva, Maria Kiselyova and Anna Pruchnicka in Moscow; Editing by Keith Weir and Mark Potter